Patarimi/PassiveAutoDesign/README.md

 Getting started
 ----
-The library required numpy, scipy and matplotlib (for plotting results).
+The library required numpy, scipy, yaml and matplotlib (for plotting results).
 The required versions can be find in _requirements.txt_.\
 Install the library using
 ```
 pip install passive-auto-design